Community Partnerships

 Peterborough Apartments provide 150 unites of affordable, supportive housing for the elderly.
 We regularly partner for various events and outreach drives.

-Opportunities to Serve Our Community April
+Opportunities to Serve Our Community in September

 Serve Dinner at St. Vincent de Paul | First Wednesdays